fl4p/batmon-ha/BMSes.md

 * Balancing during charger OR discharge (setting) but not both?!
 * No calibrated Nominal Capacity
 * Slow response time (2s)
+* No custom hysteresis (release threshold) for protection settings

 ## JBD BMS